Our policies and procedures

 Anti-social behaviour - This practical guide is designed to help you deal effectively with anti-social behaviour.

 Benefit Fraud - Information about our policy on fraud.

-This policy lays out the principles to be adopted by Officers exercising any enforcement function within Environmental Health.
+Health and Environmental Health Enforcement Policy - This policy lays out the principles to be adopted by Officers exercising any enforcement function within Environmental Health.

 Licensing Act 2003 Policy - This Policy forms the basis on which South Cambridgeshire District Council makes decisions relating to the Licensing Act.